MrPal28/CodSoft/README.md

 2. Compile and run the Java program using the command line or an IDE.
 3. Follow the on-screen instructions to play the game.
 4. Check the "player_data.txt" file to view recorded player information.
+5. To play The Game Please refer InterFace.java
 ## Example

 ```bash